 General

-The ECDIS manufacturer can use any technology to build the display as long as their display fulfils the requirements of this Specification.
+The ECDIS manufacturer can use any technology to build the display as long as their display fulfils the requirements of this specification.

 Display calibration and verification

 The ECDIS display must be calibrated initially in order to transform the CIE colour table coordinates to screen coordinates.
 The main components of the ECDIS display are the monitor and the image generator.
 Both the monitor and the image generator used to drive the ECDIS display can be calibrated together as a colour generating unit.
 Another alternative is to calibrate separately both the monitor and image generator.